Panel Cabins

 • Government projects

-These cabins can include wide windows for visibility, secure doors, electrical systems, desks, counters, lighting, HVAC preparation, and custom interior layouts.
+These cabins can include wide visibility windows, secure doors, electrical systems, desks, counters, lighting, ventilation, HVAC preparation, and custom interior layouts.

 Panel cabins can be configured as guard booths or small guardhouses when projects need compact, insulated, and functional security spaces.